Coldwater Creek (clothing retailer): $1 billion mark reached (2007–2013)

-2014 bankruptcy and change of control
+2014 bankruptcy

 On April 11, 2014, Coldwater Creek announced that it was filing for Chapter 11 bankruptcy, listing $278.5 million in assets and $361.3 million in debt.
 In a statement the company said that it had “engaged in a thorough analysis of all potential alternatives” but had failed to find a buyer or a source of funds to support continued operations.
 As of the bankruptcy announcement the company employed 339 employees at its corporate headquarters and 5,500 others elsewhere.
 Plans were made to start liquidating inventory and assets.
 Operations ceased as of early summer 2014.

-Revival and second closure (2014-2020)
+First relaunch (2014–2020)

-In June 2014, Sycamore Partners, owner of brands including Talbots, Nine West, and Stuart Weitzman, purchased Coldwater Creek’s intellectual property (use of the name, logo and customer list) through CWC Direct LLC, and opened new headquarters in Hingham, Massachusetts.

-On November 3, 2014, Coldwater Creek was relaunched as a catalog and online-only retailer.
+In June 2014, Sycamore Partners, owner of brands including Talbots, Nine West, and Stuart Weitzman, purchased Coldwater Creek's intellectual property (use of the name, logo and customer list) through CWC Direct LLC, and opened new headquarters in Hingham, Massachusetts.
+On November 3, 2014, Coldwater Creek was relaunched as a digitally native and catalog retailer.